"I don't remember it looking so green"

 Colour and our notions of what is 'accurate' is a favourite point of discussion in our hobby, but how many of us actually know how colour works and what the limitations are when painting, photographing and viewing our models?

-In this first of three blog posts, I'll investigate why we should get our heads around how we see and experience colour, before moving on to the fundamental differences between what we brush or spray onto our model and what we see on the screen, It's essential reading before getting all anxious about the accuracy of that latest pot of OD41!
+In this first of three blog posts, I'll investigate why we should get our heads around how we see and experience colour, before moving on to the fundamental differences between what we brush or spray onto our model, and what we see on the screen.
+It really is essential reading before getting all anxious about the accuracy of that latest pot of OD41!

-Colour is just one of the perennial topics in the usual forum-based virtual Mexican standoffs because well, we all think we know what a certain colour looks like and our eyes which have seen lots and lots of examples of RLM76 know the real deal when we see it, and anyway our reference books and their factory referenced chips don't lie do they?
+Colour is just one of the perennial topics in the usual model forum-based virtual Mexican standoffs because well, we all think we know what a certain colour looks like and our eyes, (which have seen lots and lots of examples of RLM76 Lichtblau), know the real deal when we see it.
+And anyway. our reference books and their original factory referenced colour chips don't lie.

 The disagreements usually start around a perceived slight or back-handed compliment (helped along by social media’s inability to convey tone, intention and verbal/non-verbal clues).
 The well-intentioned comment will proceed to get behind the round-down faster than an F7 Cutlass. . .